 - Why do nurses work 12 hour shifts?

 Sometimes situations such as shortages of nurse may call the need for the available few staffs to run hours like 12 or more just to cover up the shortage.
 Also, some nurse prefer to work the 12 hour shifts for more off days.

 Are you are nurse?
 What are your experience?
 I would love to hear from you so leave comments in the comment section below for me.

 Do you wish to become a nurse?
 I will glad to hear from you too.
 So use the comments section below let’s keep the discussion going on.

-Albright is an empathetic RN with 7 plus years experience providing excellent quality care to all types of patients ranging from young and old.
-He graduated with Bachelor’s for science in nursing at KNUST.
+Albright McHeals is an empathetic RN with 7 plus years of experience providing excellent quality health care to all types of patients ranging from young and old.
+He graduated with a Bachelor of Science in nursing at KNUST.
 He worked with Ghana Health Service (GHS) as a staff nurse for 5 years.
-He’s Currently lives in United Arab Emirates where he works as a member of the COVID-19 response clinicians.
+He currently lives in the United Arab Emirates where he works with Abu Dhabi Health Authority (SEHA) as a member of the COVID-19 response clinicians.